 There are no federal compliance requirements for 25 year old imports, so it is up to the State or Territory registration authority to determine what is required to meet relevant safety regulations for each vehicle at the time of roadworthy inspection.

-For most 25 year old vehicles, that would mean a compliance cost of less than $1,000 for items such as child restraint anchorages, 17 digit VIN shown on the body (if not already) and registered engineer’s signoff.
+For most 25 year old vehicles, that would mean a compliance cost of around $1,000 for items such as child restraint anchorages, 17 digit VIN shown on the body (if not already) and registered engineer’s signoff.
 In some cases side intrusion bars and retractable seatbelts may be required which would increase the cost.

 The Govt. has indicated an intention to open dialogue with State and Territory registration authorities to make the compliance and checking process consistent across Australia; this would be very welcome and would vastly improve the current system but we would not suggest holding your breath for changes anytime soon.

 How to Apply

 The first step is to create a new user account in Rover.

 Once your account is set up, login to ROVER here, and enter the requested information.

 You may be asked to provide further evidence to support a vehicle’s claimed build month/year, the GVM, the VIN/Chassis and vehicle category – a copy of the Japanese registration paperwork showing the first registered month / year would usually be sufficient.

 Photographs of the front, rear, side, engine bay, interior (front & rear seating) and build plate showing the VIN of the vehicle are required.